F-Nunnez/F-Nunnez/README.md

 ⚡ Fun fact:

-> My favourite hobby is; crossFit 🏋️‍♀️ 5 to 6 times a week.
+> My favourite hobby is; crossFit 🏋️‍♀️

 **How to reach me:**